-Akashi Group’s second-generation owner Javier Goh talks to CNA Luxury about transforming the 14-year-old Akanoya Robatayaki with a new bar and private dining rooms to draw a younger, corporate crowd.
+Akashi Group’s second-generation owner Javier Goh talks to CNA Luxury about transforming the 15-year-old Akanoya Robatayaki with a new bar and private dining rooms to draw a younger, corporate crowd.

-Regulars to the 14-year-old Akanoya Robatayaki located at the ground floor of Orchard Rendezvous Hotel would have noticed a significant difference in the Japanese bincho grill restaurant.
+Regulars to the 15-year-old Akanoya Robatayaki located at the ground floor of Orchard Rendezvous Hotel would have noticed a significant difference in the Japanese bincho grill restaurant.

 The 2,100 sq ft restaurant still has its centrepiece dining counter, where diners can pick from a display of fresh produce for head chef Brandon Teo and his team to grill and serve directly to them on a wooden paddle.
 Now, there is also a new bar and private dining rooms.

 “From observing F&B trends, a bar is very needed in restaurants.
-Youngsters these days can spend more and a drink always helps to break the ice whether you’re on a first date or a business meal,” Goh shared with CNA Luxury after a media preview of the new setup.
+Youngsters these days can spend more and a drink always helps to break the ice whether you’re on a first date or a business meal,” Goh shared with CNA Luxury.
 A drink in hand also makes waiting for one’s table a better experience, he surmised.

 Goh started to get involved in the family business when he was 16, by washing pots and pans, peeling potatoes and dicing mushrooms.
 His father and uncles, who were the original founders, were always hands-on with the business, from the procurement of produce to the daily operations.
 The smell of seafood soon became a comforting acquaintance.
 “My mum would complain about the fishy smell in the car and on our clothes, but I actually found it nice,” he laughed.